Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 Access Instant (transfers to mBank checking)

-Why it's great: mBank has the best digital banking experience in Poland.
+Why it's great: mBank has the strongest digital banking experience in Poland.
 The app is fully available in English, and you can open an account online with just a PESEL number and passport.
-The promotional rate of 7.00% (5.67% net) is among the highest available.
+The promotional rate of 7.00% (5.67% net) is among the highest available with a meaningful cap.

-Watch out for: The 7% promo rate applies only for the first 3 months and on new money (funds not previously held at mBank).
-After the promo period, it drops to 5.00%.
+Watch out for: The 7% promo applies only for the first 3 months and only on new money (funds not previously held at mBank).
+After the promo, the rate drops to 5.00%.

 Feature Details